|28 Lunar 1812 DE

-Like other Helas Vessels, this "Spire" has an otherworldly appearance with sharp jagged features.
+Like other Helas Vessel, this "Spire" has an otherworldly appearance with sharp jagged features.
 The surface of the massive edifice is deep black with dimensions exactly like her sister vessels.
-The term Spire of Krak-Oth came into usage long after these vessels with their refugee crews came to Bal-Kriav.
-Their creator named each after the living sentient engine at their core.
-The Spire of Krak-Oth is powered by the sentience of Svoghast Helas; spawned in the Dawn War by a primordial mastermind named Beldileck.
+Its creator named it after the living engine at the ship's core, a sentience named Svoghast Helas; a being spawned in the Creation War by a primordial mastermind named Beldileck.

-During the Durkoth Descent, the Spire was locked up, warded, and then hidden with magic.
-The Gimhak lived in the vicinity of the structure for centuries, but never found it.
-In the Second Epoch, the Orchish Empire pushed into Mirtheon.
-On 9 War March 1146, they built fort Gháshulg in the shadow of this Spire.
+In the Second Epoch, the Orchish Empire pushed into sector Mirtheon of the Grashakh Region.
+On 9 War March 1146, they built Fort Gháshulg near the Spire.
 Blac'drugulois, then but a leader of a federation of orc tribes, took the Spire as his new palace.
-In the decades that followed, fort Gháshulg, future capital of the Orchish Empire, came to surround the Spire of Krak-Oth.
-Even so, this great structure looms higher and more prominent than any other feature of the city.
+Over the centuries that followed, Gháshulg, future capital of the Orchish Empire, came to surround the Spire of Krak-Oth.